-Figure 4: Highest level of educational attainment of the population ≥ 25 years, 2005-2009, NUI service area
+Figure 4: Highest level of educational attainment of the population ≥ 25 years, 2005-2009, Hunter service area

-In this services area, 15.0% of Al/ANs age 25 and older have not completed high school or obtained a GED compared with 13.3% of the general population.
-A lower percentage of Al/ANs report an undergraduate or graduate degree as their highest level of education (12.7%) compared with the general population (25.4%).
+A lower percentage of Al/ANs age 25 and older in this service area report having an undergraduate degree or graduate degree as their highest level of education (18.9%) compared with the general population (25.6%).
 This difference is statistically significant.